wareya/fft/readme.md

     *     out_real and out_imag work together to store a complex number (2d vector) representing the phase and amplitude of the given frequency band, even for wholly real inputs.
 * forwards:   if true, transform is forwards (fft). if false, transform is backwards (ifft).

+For a 8-sample input, the FFT's last three bins contain "negative" frequencies.
+(So, the last (size/2)-1 bins.)
+They are only meaningful for complex inputs.

 ## fft

 (\<same as fft_core, sans [gap] and [forwards]>)